TheWonderfulLizardOfOz/DnD-Bot/README.md

 A dnd bot for character creation, currently can only generate a random background.

-Requires Discord.py library, and SQL software if you want to edit database directly/sqlite3 library to edit using a program.
+Requires Discord.py library, and an SQL browser if you want to edit database directly/sqlite3 library to edit using a program.

 # Extensions: